btc-vision/btc-runtime/docs/Blockchain.md

 ### Blockchain Documentation

 The `Blockchain` object is essential for executing smart contracts within the OP_NET runtime.
-It provides the necessary context, such as the transaction origin, sender, block details, and contract-specific information.
+It provides the necessary context, such as the transaction txOrigin, msgSender, block details, and contract-specific information.
 This documentation covers the public properties and selected methods of the class, explaining their purpose and providing usage examples.